ajayjain/DRBL/README.md

     12 directories, 114 files

+## General usage
+### Stage behavior simulation
+Set up your environment variables (`ROS_HOSTNAME` and `ROS_MASTER_URI`) for a local master as per the ROS wiki.
+To toggle to a local master for just the current terminal, run
+    export ROS_HOSTNAME=`hostname -I`; export ROS_MASTER_URI=http://$ROS_HOSTNAME:11311
+If you followed the NPS ARSENL Yoda wiki for Robotic Laser tag to set up your environment variables, you should that aliased to `local_ros`, which I recommend you set if you are going to be toggling between physical and simulated robots.
+Otherwise, feel free to set those variables to localhost for pure simulation.

+Launch Stage in one terminal (automatically starts roscore):
+    roslaunch husky_pursuit stage.launch

+Run a behavior in another terminal:
+    roslaunch husky_pursuit seek_control_flee.launch
+See the `Description of project contents` section for the game behavior launches.
+With a control launch, use a joystick plugged into your computer.

+### Physical robot
+First:
+    ssh ros@192.168.1.125
+    roscore
+Then:
+    roslaunch husky_pursuit system.launch
+You can select the behaviors in system.launch when including behaviors.launch, as well as configure max linear and angular speed.

+Recommended - also run `rqt_console` to monitor log messages and possibly `rqt_graph` to view node and topic connections.

 ## Future work
 These are potential future work opportunities, but are not all-inclusive by any means.
 ### Architecture
 Convert system to use rocon-multimaster for hydro.
+Dynamic reconfigure/parameter server support for nodes, especially the behaviors.
 Split behaviors off into a steering_behaviors package - this is a specialized usage of that

+## Troubleshooting
+### Joystick not working
+If you have a CH Products flightstick, try running:
+    sudo lsusb -v
+Check joystick output with:
+	jstest /dev/input/js0